Alcohol laws of Australia: Victoria

 In Victoria, fully licensed drivers of motor vehicles must have a blood alcohol content (BAC) below 0.05%.
 Learner and probationary licensed drivers must not consume any alcohol before driving (i.e. the BAC must be zero).

-Until May 2015, there was a single area in Melbourne, encompassing some or all of Balwyn, Camberwell, Canterbury, Glen Iris, Box Hill, Mont Albert, and Surrey Hills, that had the status of a "dry-area", where a mandatory vote was required by all local citizens before a liquor licence was granted within the area.
-This requirement has now been reduced, with voting now only required for the licensing for hotels, pubs, and clubs.
-There are still no hotels, pubs, or clubs in the area.
-Before the 2018 state election, the Andrews government indicated that the dry area will be abolished if the government was re-elected, which it was.
+Until May 2015, a single area in Melbourne, covering parts or all of Balwyn, Camberwell, Canterbury, Glen Iris, Box Hill, Mont Albert, and Surrey Hills, was designated a "dry area."
+In this area, local residents were required to vote before any liquor licence could be granted.
+This requirement was later relaxed, with voting now only required for licences involving hotels, pubs, and clubs.
+To date, none of these types of venues exist in the area.
+Before the 2018 state election, the Andrews government announced that it would abolish the dry area if re-elected, and it was returned to office.

 Western Australia

-In the state of Western Australia, the sale, supply, and consumption of alcohol is regulated by the Liquor Control Act 1988 and the Liquor Control Regulations 1989 which are administered by the Department of Local Government, Sport and Cultural Industries.
+In the state of Western Australia, the sale, supply, and consumption of alcohol is regulated by the Liquor Control Act 1988 and Liquor Control Regulations 1989, administered by the Department of Local Government, Sport and Cultural Industries.

 Before 1970, the drinking age in Western Australia was 21.
 Today, it is illegal for any person under the age of 18 years to purchase, supply, or drink alcohol on licensed or regulated premises, even if they are with their parents or guardian.

 The maximum penalty for a minor to consume alcohol on licensed premises is a $2,000 fine.
 The law does allow a minor to consume alcohol for religious purposes for example Holy Communion.
 It is an offence in Western Australia for persons of any age to drink in public, such as on the street, park, beach, or as a passenger in a hired vehicle without first having obtained a permit from the appropriate local government authority.
 Such permits are at the discretion of the local council—some public events have a total ban on alcohol consumption and no permits will be issued.

-Western Australian alcohol laws only allow the following identification as legally accepted proof-of-age in licensed premises:
+Western Australian alcohol laws only allow the following identification as legally accepted proof of age in licensed premises: